 Figure 1 for “How a Gig Mindset Inside Organizations Will Shape Our Future“, published on LinkedIn and as part of a series of posts for the 10th Global Peter Drucker Forum blog.

-I’ve started a series of briefing notes about the organization in the digital age.
-They cover different facets of digital transformation: leadership, change, enterprise entrepreneurship, individual development, along with other topics and challenges.
+My briefing notes about the organization in the digital age cover different facets of digital and organizational transformation: leadership, change, the gig mindset inside, individual development, along with other topics and challenges.

 A number of people talked to me over the 2 days telling me their gig stories.